con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 The refuge unsurpassed, the guardian, (82)

-With his enjoyments filling all of space,
+With rich enjoyments filling all of space,
 The knowledge-ocean of omniscient beings,
 While smashing through the shell of ignorance,
 And breaking through the cage of cyclic life, (83)